GOP governors, school districts battle over mask mandates

 Florida and Texas combined make up 15% of the U.S. population but 28% of its recent COVID-19 cases, according to the CDC, and both states have seen their hospitalization numbers skyrocket over the past two months.
 Arizona’s COVID-19 cases have jumped sixfold since June.

 Mask rules in U.S. public schools vary widely.
-Eleven states require masks, including California, Illinois, Louisiana and Kentucky, while Florida, Texas and five other states ban them: Utah, Tennessee, Oklahoma, Iowa and South Carolina.
-Arizona's ban takes effect Sept.
+Eleven states require masks, including California, Illinois, Louisiana and Kentucky, while Florida, Texas and five other states prohibit mandates: Utah, Tennessee, Oklahoma, Iowa and South Carolina.
+Arizona’s ban takes effect Sept.
 29. The other states leave the decision to local officials.

 In Arizona, Gov. Doug Ducey this week barred districts that mandate masks from accessing a $163 million virus relief pool and said parents could receive $7,000 per student for private schools if their district mandates masks or goes into quarantine.
 More than two dozen districts, accounting for a third of the state’s 930,000 public school students, require masks.